-Reading is a strong aspect of the school's work, and this is because of a consolidated focus on it from the earliest years.
-Adults introduce the children in the Nursery and Reception classes to sounds and letters through play, and throughout the school pupils are introduced to a wide range of good reading materials.
-Attainment in reading is below average at the end of Year 2, reflecting pupils' below-average starting points.
-However, by the end of Year 6, pupils' reading skills are average, because of the school's strong focus on improving their understanding of sounds and spelling.
+Reading is a strong aspect of the school's work and this is because of a consolidated focus on it from the earliest years.
+Adults introduce the children in the Nursery and Reception classes to sounds and letters through music and play and, throughout the school, pupils are introduced to a wide range of good reading materials.
+Overall attainment in reading is below average at the end of Year 2, reflecting pupils' below-average starting points.
+However, by the end of Year 6, pupils' reading skills are generally average, because of the school's strong focus on improving their understanding of sounds and spelling.
 Pupils in Year 2 who read aloud to inspectors were able to show they understood the books they were reading.
-The good teaching they received gave them the tools to enable them to read unfamiliar words.
+The good teaching pupils received gave them the tools to enable them to read unfamiliar words.